msramalho/Teach-Me-Quantum/README.md

 Each week's slides has a particular theme, that is to help students distinguish between them and strengthen the learning process by fostering association.

 ## Final remarks
 This was an excelent oportunity to both  teach and learn.
-I have sought to come up with a methodology of how I wanted my quantum education to have been, hopefully this will help others with similar learning tastes; if not, well, shift happens...
+I have sought to come up with a methodology of how I wanted my quantum education to have been, hopefully this will help others with similar learning tastes.
+If not, oh well, shift happens...

 <p align="center"><img src="http://assets.amuniversal.com/7c4d9f70a05b012f2fe600163e41dd5b"></p>